greymd/tmux-xpanes/README.md

   -d,--desync                  Make synchronize-panes option off on new window.
   -e                           Execute given arguments as is.
   -I <repstr>                  Replacing one or more occurrences of <repstr> in <utility> given by -c option.
 Default value of <repstr> is {}.
+  -C NUM,--cols=NUM            Number of columns of window layout.
+  -R NUM,--rows=NUM            Number of rows of window layout.
-  -l <layout>                  Specify a layout for a window.
+  -l <layout>                  Name of the layout presets for window layout.
 Recognized layout arguments are:
-                               t    tiled (default)
+                               t    tiled
                                eh   even-horizontal
                                ev   even-vertical
                                mh   main-horizontal
                                mv   main-vertical
   -n <number>                  Set the maximum number of arguments taken for each pane of <utility>.
   -s                           Speedy mode: Run command without creating a login shell.
-  -ss                          Speedy mode AND close the pane automatically at the same time as the process ends.
+  -ss                          Speedy mode AND close the pane automatically at the same time as the process end.
   -S <socket-path>             Specify a full alternative path to the server socket.
   -t                           Display each argument on the each pane's border as their title.
   -x                           Create extra panes in the current active window.